craigm26/MotiaMeetingTranscriptionExample/PRD_Meetings_Transcription_Example.md

 This PRD outlines the development of a **Meetings Transcription Summarizer** as a zero-to-sixty Motia platform example.
 The solution will demonstrate local, privacy-friendly meeting audio processing using Whisper for transcription and Motia for summarization, designed specifically for Windows development environments with 16GB RAM.

+**NOTE: This PRD describes the original vision for a local meeting transcription system.
+We have implemented a comprehensive data processing platform with streams (see PRD_Motia_Data_Processing_Platform.md), and this PRD outlines what needs to be implemented to achieve the original meeting transcription vision.**

 ## 1. Product Overview

 ### 1.1 Product Vision